-Bio-Sourcing and Zerion Pharma join forces to develop first HER2 oral monoclonal antibody against breast cancer
+Bio-Sourcing and Zerion Pharma Join Forces to Develop First HER2 Oral Monoclonal Antibody Against Breast Cancer

 Bio-Sourcing and Zerion Pharma have obtained a €1.3 million EU grant reward under the Eurostars program to advance an orally administered anti‑HER2, antibody Trastuzimab, for treatment of breast cancer

-January 12, 2026, COPENHAGEN, Denmark & LIÈGE, Belgium.
-Bio‑Sourcing and Zerion Pharma A/S (“ZERION”) today announce that their joint project to develop an oral formulation of Trastuzumab, the pioneer monoclonal antibody used to treat breast cancer, has been awarded funding under EUREKA Eurostars.
+LIÈGE, Belgium & COPENHAGEN, Denmark--(BUSINESS WIRE)--Bio‑Sourcing and Zerion Pharma A/S today announce that their joint project to develop an oral formulation of Trastuzumab, the pioneer monoclonal antibody used to treat breast cancer, has been awarded funding under EUREKA Eurostars.
 This is Bio‑Sourcing’s second Eurostars success and, together with Zerion’s breakthrough Dispersome® technology, it will support the development of an oral formulation of an anti‑HER2 antibody for the treatment of HER2‑positive breast cancer.

 An effective oral therapy for HER2 breast cancer has the potential to move care beyond infusion centers, improving patient convenience and adherence while reducing pressure on healthcare resources.
 The differentiated oral route offers a compelling value proposition in a mature trastuzumab market and creates a platform opportunity to expand oral delivery to other biologics.
 With the global trastuzumab market estimated at $4.1 billion by 2030, an orally delivered formulation offers clear differentiation and the potential to both capture a significant share of this demand as well as increase overall market size.